-4.2 System Batteries
+4.3 System Battery

 Two independent power sources are required for the operation of the POWERPACK / ECU.
 The first is taken from the radio receiver through the throttle servo connection; the second is the ECU battery that supplies power to the pump, starter motor, solenoids, ceramic igniter and HDT display.
-Use only the recommended ECU battery, the battery types are LiFePo (A123 3s) supplied, or 11.1V 3s LiPo
+Use only the recommended ECU system battery, the battery types are LiFePo (A123 3s) supplied, or 11.1V 3s LiPo